 Unsurprisingly, if you do this with a cold start — i.e., no warm-up — it takes longer.
 But if you have primed the aerobic system with a prior high-intensity effort — a suitably structured warm-up — your aerobic system ramps up much more rapidly.

 Physiologically, he says, what is happening is a combination of two factors: (1) the warmup has increased your heart rate and cardiac output, thereby sending more blood (and more oxygen) to your muscles; and (2) your blood vessels respond by dilating, allowing that blood to be delivered more rapidly to your muscles.
-These two factors, in turn, help activate oxygen-using enzymes in your mitochondria (the subcellular power plants that run your aerobic energy system), preparing them to get ready to go once you really need them.
+In addition the extended warmup better primes the enzymes in your mitochondria (the subcellular power plants that run your aerobic energy system) to speed up their ability to use oxygen, thereby helping to prepare them to be more ready to go once you really need them.

 The result is that when you move from the warm-up to the race, your body is primed to go rapidly into full-fledged aerobic mode, with less initial drain on anaerobic reserves.
 “This,” Jones says, “should retard fatigue and improve performance.”